imaginethat01/imaginethat01.github.io-Node-MYSQL/README.md

 "hands on" exposure - lots of people working on one spreadsheet is messy.
 SQL allows us to decide how the information is stored, and how it is interacted with!

-Below is a picture of our "un-altered SQL workspace.
-Our database"
+Below is a picture of our "un-altered" SQL workspace.
+Our database.

 <img src="projectphotos/sqlscreen.jpg">